Frawak/squig-rl/README.md

 This repository resulted from my dive in Reinforcement Learning on the base of the Learning-to-Run challenge of [osim-rl](https://github.com/stanfordnmbl/osim-rl).

-And I intend to further build on it and extend this repo.
+And I intend to further build on and extend this repo.

 Why "Squig"?
-Well, the osim running environment showed a armless bipedal walker and I only know one such creature...
+Well, the osim running environment showed a armless bipedal walker and I only know of one such creature...

 Make sure to read the [acknowledgement section](https://github.com/Frawak/squig-rl/blob/master/README.md#acknowledgement).

 ## Setup

 The setup is similar to the [osim-rl](https://github.com/stanfordnmbl/osim-rl).
-There just some adjustments:
+There are just some adjustments:

 1) Setup conda: Either download [anaconda](https://www.anaconda.com/download/) or install [miniconda](https://conda.io/miniconda.html).